Angora Fire

 The Angora Fire was a 2007 wind-driven wildfire in El Dorado County, California.
 It started near North Upper Truckee Road subdivision near Angora Lakes, Fallen Leaf Lake, Echo Lake and South Lake Tahoe, California around 2:15 p.m. on Sunday, June 24, 2007, as a result of an illegal campfire.
-As of July 2, 2007, the fire was 100 percent contained, and 100 percent control (all interior fires extinguished) was achieved on July 10.
+On July 2, 2007, the fire was 100 percent contained, and 100 percent control (all interior fires extinguished) was achieved on July 10.
 The fire burned 3,100 acres (12.5 km^{2}), destroyed 242 residences and 67 commercial structures, and damaged 35 other homes.
 At the peak of the fire, there were as many as 2,180 firefighters involved in battling the blaze.
 The fire cost $13.5 million to fight and caused at least $150 million in property damage.

 Background

 Prior to European settlement of the Lake Tahoe area in the mid-1800s, a "natural cycle of low-intensity fires"—ignited both by lightning and by the indigenous Washoe people—prevailed.
 Vigorous wildfire suppression policies adopted by the U.S. federal government in the early 20th century, aimed at preserving timber and property, ended that fire pattern.
 Between 1908 and 2004, no wildfire burned more than 2000 acre in the Lake Tahoe basin.
 Additionally, clearcutting and subsequent regrowth in the basin led to an "unnaturally thick and even-aged" forest in the basin.
 With these abundant fuels, the area became vulnerable to high-intensity wildfires.

 In addition to strong winds, the fire was also fueled by unusually dry conditions in the Sierra Nevada (U.S.).
 A study concluded that snow pack was 29% of average in 2007.